• Recipes

 • To create a smoother sauce, cut the shallot and garlic super small.
 Mince.

-• All-purpose flour is suggested, yet you can use: bread flour, cake flour, pastry flour.
+• All-purpose flour is suggested, yet you can use bread flour, cake flour, or pastry flour.

-• Flours not to use: does not mean you cannot use them, suggested not to, almond flour, coconut flour, pistachio flour.
+• Flours not to use: This does not mean you cannot use them.
+It is suggested that you do not use almond flour, coconut flour, or pistachio flour.

 • Have extra stock/liquid standing by when adding.
 All flours absorb liquid amounts differently.
 Plus, the consistency you enjoy will depend on how much you add.
 The recipe calls for 1 ½ cups; you may need 2 ¼ cups.
 Just be ready with it on hand, ready to go before starting.